mehranmo/mlayer/_posts/2023-11-12-the-launch.md

 This website will provide documentation and links to the project as it develops.

-Subscribe to the RSS feed on the News page to be alerted about new developments.
+Subscribe to the RSS feed on the News page to be notified about developments.

 {% include links.html %}